SpreadSheetStation/Final-Project_DEZ2025/README.md

 # Bitcoin Trading Data Pipeline ( Final-Project_DEZ2025 )
 Hello there!
 Welcome to my Final Project for the Data Engineering Zoomcamp 2025!
+For direct proof that this Pipeline is working, have a look at the section: [Other Screenshots & Videos](#other-screenshots-videos)

 ## Table of Contents
 - [Project Introduction](#project-introduction)